-- 3. Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
+3. Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
 The guided pathways workgroup noted two areas that may represent ongoing barriers in moving towards full-scale adoption of effective practices related to the Clear Program Requirements key element.
 First, while the college has examples of highly effective cross functional teams coming together to make change and improve student outcomes, more must be done to continue breaking down silos at the college.
 This may necessitate significant structural change at the college away from the way that is has operated.
 Second, as noted under the Integrated Technology Infrastructure key element, the onboarding of new technology, like EduNav, has been historically difficult.
-Moreover, there is an urgent sense that software like EduNav is needed now, and the implementation process is taking too long. - 4.
+Moreover, there is an urgent sense that software like EduNav is needed now, and the implementation process is taking too long.

 Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?
+None

 IMPLEMENTATION (9-14) Adapting and implementing the key components of Guided Pathways to meet student needs at scale.
-SCALE OF ADOPTION Pre-Adoption Early Adoption Scaling in Progress Full Scale O College is currently not implementing or planning to implement proactive and integrated student supports.
+SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 9.
+PROACTIVE AND INTEGRATED STUDENT SUPPORTS (Help Students Stay on the Path) College provides academic and non- academic support services in a way that is proactive and aligned with instruction, so that all students are explicitly engaged in these services.
+O College is currently not implementing or planning to implement proactive and integrated student supports.
 The college has begun conversations about increased coordination and collaboration between student supports, instruction, and counseling.
 Processes and tools are in place to monitor student progress and provide timely support; but are only used by a few staff and/or departments and are not used consistently.
-There are few and/or irregular structures that allow for support services staff, O Collaboration between the instructional and support services occurs in specific programs.
+There are few and/or irregular structures that allow for support services staff, counseling faculty, and instructional faculty to meet, collaborate, and Collaboration between the instructional and support services occurs in specific programs.
 Processes and tools are in place to monitor student progress and provide timely support; and are used by most staff and/or departments, but may not be used consistently.
 There are some structures that allow for support services staff, counseling faculty, and instructional faculty to meet, collaborate, and discuss ideas, the challenges students face, and ways to improve coordination and supports.
 O The college has been able to scale ways in which proactive supports are provided to most students.
 The college is able to track in which program each student is, and how far away students are to completion.
 Student progress is monitored; mechanisms are in place to intervene when needed to ensure students stay on track and complete their programs of study.
 There are several regular structures that allow for support services staff, counseling faculty, and instructional faculty to meet, collaborate, and discuss ideas, the challenges students face, and ways to improve coordination and supports.
-Pre-Adoption O College is currently not implementing or planning to implement proactive and integrated student Pre-Adoption College is currently not implementing or planning to implement proactive and integrated student supports.
-Processes and tools are in place to monitor student progress and provide timely support; but are only used by a few staff and/or departments and are not used consistently.
-There are few and/or irregular structures that allow for support SCALE OF ADOPTION Pre-Adoption College is currently not implementing to implement proactive and integrated student supports.
-Processes and tools are in place to monitor student progress and provide timely support; but are only used by a few staff and/or departments and are not used consistently.
-There are few and/or irregular structures that allow for support services staff, counseling faculty, and coordination and supports.
-Collaboration between instructional and support services occurs in specific programs.
-Processes and tools are in place to monitor student progress and provide timely support; but are only used by a few staff and/or departments and are not used consistently.
-There are few and/or irregular structures that allow for support services staff, counseling faculty, and coordination and supports.

-discuss ideas, the challenges students face, and ways to improve coordination and support services. -- --- -- --
+and ways to improve coordination and support services. coordination and -- -- ------------------ -- --